You are here

 Description

-The project draws together a consortium of academics from the OU (Jo Brewis and Victoria Newton), UCL (Julie Davies), the University of Plymouth (Aimee Middlemiss), Aston University (Killian Mullan) and the University of Essex (Ilaria Boncori) and third-sector organisations working on miscarriage and termination (the British Pregnancy Advisory Service and Abortion Rights).
-We will generate evidence, share findings and seek additional funding, with the ultimate objective of driving change in policy and practice.
+The project draws together a consortium of academics from the OU (Jo Brewis, Victoria Newton and Katy Schnitzler), UCL (Julie Davies), the University of Plymouth (Aimee Middlemiss) and the University of Essex (Ilaria Boncori).
+We are generating evidence and sharing findings, towards seeking additional funding, with the ultimate objective of driving change in policy and practice.
 Our overarching aim is to improve organisational support for women who experience termination and/ or miscarriage via the provision of evidence-based guidance for line managers and HR professionals as well as resources for women themselves.

 We have also published a journal article which analyses the way in which legislation on employment leave in England and Wales creates different categories of personhood for parents and the embryo or foetus and what the implications are of each of these categories.